ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 - installation packages and software versions

 ### Relational Database Setup
-Using a database connected with AWS is a convienent way to store diffrent datasets that have relationships with each other.
+Using a database connected with AWS is a convenient way to store different datasets that have relationships with each other.

 Additional instructions to set up a PostgreSQL database instance with Amazon Web Services (AWS) can be found in this [link](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).